Poland men's national floorball team

 The Poland men's national floorball team is the men's national floorball team of Poland, and a member of the International Floorball Federation (IFF).
-The Poland men's team is currently ranked 11th in the world at floorball following their result at the 2020 Men's World Floorball Championships.
-Its biggest success is ninth place at 2010 Men's World Floorball Championships.
+The Poland men's team is currently ranked 11th in the world at floorball following their result at the 2022 World Championships.
+Its biggest success is ninth place at 2010 World Championships.

 The Poland National Team is organized by Polski Unihokej.

-Roster

-The following is the roster for 2020 World Championships.
+Since 2023 the national team is led by Patric Johansson and Jacek Izdebski.